 Training, qualifications & experience

-I have been working as a BACP registered counsellor for five years.
+I have been working as a BACP registered counsellor since 2014.
 Prior to this, I volunteered for ten years in an organisation that provides teaching and counselling on inner healing.
 Most of my professional work has been in the area of Addiction and Trauma.
 I am also experienced in counselling for issues around Bereavement, Depression, Anxiety, Stress, Relationships.

 - Registered Member of the BACP (Qualified February 2014)